guanquann/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to a reasonable number of contacts with their corresponding information reliably without detriment to performance.
 3. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should work consistently regardless of environment, such as the settings of the phone running it (within reasonable bounds).
+4. Should work consistently regardless of environment, such as the settings of the device running it (within reasonable bounds).
 5. Users should easily navigate the app with minimal hesitance.
 6. Should remain functional and fully usable in the event that the user enters unexpected inputs, with appropriate error statement displayed before the app returns to a functional state to continue running.
-7. Should update automatically or have a good way to manually update in case of time zone changes.

 ### Glossary

 - **Mainstream OS**: Windows, Linux, Unix, MacOS
-- **Reasonable Number of Contacts**: Set to be 100 for now
+- **Reasonable Number of Contacts**: 100 on a typical device
 - **Hesitance**: Time spent deliberating by user due to uncertainty of UI interactions
 - **Address Book**: Often used interchangeably with **Contact List**.